Emma Frost: All-New, All-Different Marvel

 Following Secret Wars and the restoration of Earth-616 prior to the Incursions, Emma Frost is among a small team of X-Men who come into contact with the Terrigen mists at Muir Island, where they found Jamie Madrox dead on the facility grounds.
-Discovering that the Terrigen Mist cloud was toxic to mutants Scott and Emma formulate a plan to extinguish one of the Inhumans' Terrigen cloud.
+Discovering that the Terrigen Mist cloud was toxic to mutants Scott and Frost formulate a plan to extinguish one of the Inhumans' Terrigen cloud.
 And while they are able to hold off the Inhumans just long enough to neutralize the green cloud, Cyclops is apparently killed by Black Bolt in self-defense.
-However at Scott's funeral, Havok is seen afar speaking to Emma that something does not make sense, leading to Emma filling Alex Summers in on some unrevealed details.
+However at Scott's funeral, Havok is seen afar speaking to Frost that something does not make sense, leading to Frost filling Alex Summers in on some unrevealed details.
 Black Bolt did not kill Cyclops, in fact, he never made it out of the facility at Muir Island, as he suffered an immediate reaction to the Terrigen mists.
-Since then Emma had been projecting an illusion of him to everyone else as a means of declaring war against the Inhumans in Scott's name.
+Since then Frost had been projecting an illusion of him to everyone else as a means of declaring war against the Inhumans in Scott's name.

 Inhumans vs. X-Men

-Over the next eight months following Cyclops's death, Emma starts to train and improve her time to turn into her diamond form.
+Over the next eight months following Cyclops's death, Frost starts to train and improve her time to turn into her diamond form.
 She also seems to be traumatized from the death of Scott and began to believe her own lie that Black Bolt was the one who actually killed him.
-Emma wasted no time and began to prepare for a war with the Inhumans by making alliances with various teams of X-Men, with the last being Storm's X-Haven.
-She declares war on the Inhumans when Beast reports that the Terrigen cloud will soon saturate and render earth as completely uninhabitable for mutants, believing they have no time to attempt negotiation.
+Frost wasted no time and began to prepare for a war with the Inhumans by making alliances with various teams of X-Men, with the last being Storm's X-Haven.
+She declares war on the Inhumans when Beast reports that the Terrigen cloud will soon saturate and render Earth as completely uninhabitable for mutants, believing they have no time to attempt negotiation.
 When Medusa learns the truth about why the X-Men went to war against the Inhumans, she willingly destroys the cloud and ends the possibility of future Inhuman manifestations so the mutants can survive.

-After the time-displaced younger Cyclops reveals that Emma faked his future self's death, Emma insists that she did what Cyclops would have chosen to do if he could, subsequently fleeing the battlefield with the aid of Havok after using reprogrammed sentinels to slaughter the Inhumans from Ennilux.
+After the time-displaced younger Cyclops reveals that Frost faked his future self's death, Frost insists that she did what Cyclops would have chosen to do if he could, subsequently fleeing the battlefield with the aid of Havok after using reprogrammed sentinels to slaughter the Inhumans from Ennilux.
 She is later shown in a secret base donning a helmet that is a combination of Cyclops's and Magneto's in preparation for her next move, as she is now wanted and on the run from both the Inhumans and the X-Men for her actions since Cyclops's death.